tristantheb/Luna-French/README.md

 # How to use ?

-1. Download the archive of the version you want to use
+1. Download the archive of the version of Luna you want to use
 2. Exit the `Français` file from the Archive and drag it into the `lang` folder
 3. Upload this to your web server
-4. Go to your Backstage and change the Forum languaga to French
+4. Go to your Backstage and change the Forum language to French

 # You have an issue ?
 If you notice an error in the translations, or a missing translation, do not hesitate to post it on this GitHub :)